-Peruse Project – Regan creates structured, well-organized videos.
-She provides succinct summaries after reading a variety of stories.
-With fantasy and historical fiction as some of her main genres, she covers general fiction unlike any other channels available.
+Peruse Project – Creator Regan is known for structured, well-organized videos.
+She has 300k subscribers and provides concise summaries after reading a variety of stories.
+With fantasy and historical fiction as her main genres, she covers books unlike any of the other channels available.

 Rincey Reads – Simple and to the point.
-Rincey offers a wide variety of genres and authors with unique discussions and captivating summaries.
-Every video has Closed Captions, which is not offered for many channels so this unique factor definitely set hers apart from other booktubers.
+Rincey has 23k subscribers and offers a wide variety of genres and authors with unique discussions and interesting summaries.
+Every video has Closed Captions, which are not provided on many channels, so it is a unique factor setting her apart from other BookTubers.

-MercysBookishMusings – With over 28k subscribers, Mercedes introduces readers into a world of books by discussing her most recent finds in candid book reviews.
+MercysBookishMusings – With about 40k subscribers, Mercedes introduces readers to her world of books as she discusses recent finds in candid book reviews.
 She raves about her favorites and explains where she finds general fiction books.

-LittleBookOwl – This BookTuber is Catriona, or Caz.
-She shares her passion for books from her book reviews, hauls, and bookshelf tours, offering recommendations of books from all genres and age groups.
+LittleBookOwl – This channel is from BookTuber Catriona or Caz.
+She has 185k subscribers and shares her passion for books through book reviews, hauls, and bookshelf tours, offering recommendations of books from all genres and age groups.

-Ariel Bissett – This unique channel offers a wide variety of content.
-Ariel offers an honest depiction of a reader’s life; she isn’t always posting reviews, but she talks about different book stores and the pressures of being a “public reader.”
-My favorite aspect of this BookTuber is her creation of BookTube-A-Thon, which a yearly read along event through the internet, other BookTubers, and social media.
-It’s a social media spree of marathon reading and it’s awesome; featuring giveaways, reading sprees, and reading challenges that any reader can enjoy.
+Ariel Bissett – This unique channel of interest to book marketers offers a wide variety of content.
+Ariel has 200k subscribers and provides a candid depiction of a reader’s life; she isn’t always posting reviews, but she talks about different bookstores and the pressures of being a “public reader.”
+My favorite aspect is her BookTube-A-Thon, which a yearly read-along event that is a social media juggernaut of marathon reading.
+It features giveaways, reading sprees, and reading challenges that any reader can enjoy.

-ClimbTheStacks – Ashley Riordan discusses all thing books.
+ClimbTheStacks – Ashley Riordan discusses all things books.
 Her main genres include classic literature, literary fiction, and memoirs.
-With over 28k subscribers, her reviews and book talks reach thousands and help spread the word for non-fiction books.
-This was one of the few channels I found that featured some form of non-fiction.
+With 40k subscribers, her reviews and book talks reach thousands and help spread the word for nonfiction books.
+It was one of the few channels I found that featured some form of nonfiction.

-PolandBananasBooks – This channel follows Christine Riccio on all of her reading endeavors.
-She is one of the biggest BookTuber’s with over 360k subscribers who tune in for weekly book discussions, funny book tags, and overall entertaining content.
-Her quirky and bubbly spirit makes it impossible to not want to read everything she does.
-She is also one third of Booksplosion, a monthly virtual book club, along with the next two channels on this list.
+PolandBananasBooks – This channel follows Christine Riccio on all of her reading adventures.
+She is one of the biggest BookTuber’s with 410k subscribers who tune in for weekly book discussions, funny book tags, and generally entertaining content.
+It’s a must for book marketers, and her quirky and bubbly personality makes it impossible not to want to read everything she does.
+She is also one-third of Booksplosion, a monthly virtual book club.
 Her videos are energetic, exciting, and goofy.
-Her channel features mostly YA books covering fantasy, contemporary, and romance novels.
+The channel features mostly YA books covering fantasy, contemporary, and romance novels.

-Katytastic – This channel is run by Kat O’Keeffe.
-With just over 237k subscribers, her reach influences thousands with her honest, clever book reviews.
+Katytastic – Kat O’Keefe runs this channel.
+With 250k subscribers, her reach influences thousands with her honest, smart book reviews.
 She generally produces mostly general YA and fantasy genre books.
-As another member of the Booksplosion team, Kat offers candid opinions during the monthly book club livestream, entertaining anyone who watches.
+As another member of the Booksplosion team, Kat offers candid opinions during the monthly book club Livestream, entertaining anyone who watches.

-JesseTheReader – This channel follows Jesse George, who has over 215k subscribers.
-His channel is extremely similar to Kat and Christine, since he’s the final member of the Booksplosion team, it makes sense.
-But, his silly awkward style creates a genuine connection with his subscribers making you want to hear more of what he has to say about the books he loves.
+JesseTheReader – This channel follows Jesse George, who has 400k subscribers.
+His channel is popular and similar to Kat and Christine; he’s the final member of the Booksplosion team.
+His uniquely awkward style creates a connection with his subscribers making you want to hear more of what he has to say about the books he loves.

-ABookUtopia – Following Sasha Alsberg and her 347k subscribers, this BookTuber never disappoints.
-She releases a ton of hilarious and informative reviews, hauls, and to-be-read videos which makes her a reliable resource for all of her followers.
-Focused on mostly YA and fantasy, her excitement and personality add an extra aspect to searching for a new book to read.
+ABookUtopia – Following Sasha Alsberg and her 360k subscribers, this BookTube channel never disappoints.
+She releases hilarious and informative reviews, hauls, and to-be-read videos.
+She is a reliable voice promoting books to her followers.
+Focused on mostly YA and fantasy, her personality adds pizzazz.

-Booksandquills – Run by Sanne, over 163k subscribers follow her thoughtful reviews and YA reading sprees.
-Her quiet nature is refreshing amongst the bolder BookTubers on this list.
-She creates videos that follow new and upcoming young adult novels.
+Booksandquills – Run by Sanne, 185k subscribers follow her thoughtful reviews and YA reading sprees.
+Her quiet nature is refreshing compared to the bolder BookTubers.
+Her videos cover new and upcoming young adult novels.